Kahler-Einstein metrics with edge singularities: Abstract

 \section{Abstract}

 This article considers the existence and regularity of \KE metrics on a compact \K manifold $M$ with edge singularities with cone angle $2\pi \be$ along a smooth divisor $D$.
 We prove existence of such metrics with negative, zero and some positive cases for all cone angles $2\pi \be \leq 2\pi$.
 The results in the positive case parallel those in the smooth case.
 We also establish that solutions of this problem are polyhomogeneous, i.e., have a complete asymptotic expansion with smooth coefficients along $D$ for all $2\pi \be < 2\pi$.
-This work rests on a recent advance by Donaldson \cite{D}; certain of the existence results overlap those in other recent articles \cite{Berm,Br,CGP}.